lanwen/lanwen.github.io/content/posts/2021-06-18_spring-security-access-check.md

 ### Example

-Imagine you have some complex object as a principal - carefully parsed separately, and you have to check some properties of that principal along with authorities.
+You have some complex object as a principal - carefully parsed separately, and you need to check some properties of that principal along with authorities.

 ```java